pdarragh/chump/homework/report/report.md

 Our semantics are built to handle only undo checkpointing, and we implicitly define all code as existing within atomic regions between checkpoints.
-Narrowing down the options in this manner gives a much smaller system, and hopefully simplifies the proof of the system later on.
+Narrowing down the options in this manner gives a much smaller system, and was hoped to simplify the proof of the system later on.
+Currently, we have concerns that this choice in simplification may actually have caused unexpected complication: the way we structured our syntax and checkpoint system suggests that checkpoints can be _conditional_.
+This is atypical, and may end up causing more problems than it is worth.
+The authors cross their fingers for a happy outcome, but we do not hold our collective breath.

 # Challenges Encountered {#sec:challenges}